 Focus is a muscle.
 And Laurel Farrer knows exactly how to work it (from home).
 The CEO of Distribute Consulting has developed a full-proof approach to productivity and wellbeing for remote workers – a project that started before the pandemic.

-Laurel is a flexibility expert and pioneer of virtual organisational development who founded the now internationally-renowned consulting firm Distribute back in 2018, after 10 years of experience in the sector.
-She developed her organisation with the goal of empowering business and government leaders to start, strengthen, and leverage virtual workforces to solve corporate and socioeconomic concerns, from job accessibility to sustainability.
+Laurel is a flexibility expert and pioneer of virtual organizational development who founded the now internationally-renowned consulting firm Distribute back in 2018, after 10 years of experience in the sector.
+She developed her organization with the goal of empowering business and government leaders to start, strengthen, and leverage virtual workforces to solve corporate and socioeconomic concerns, from job accessibility to sustainability.
 A big program – but one she believed in “before it was cool”.

 “Sometimes I’m praised for my foresight, but before the pandemic, remote work wasn’t the viral, exciting topic it is now.
-In fact, my advocacy for it was publicly mocked by inspiring brands like Google, Slack, and LinkedIn – who now, ironically, capitalise on their support of flexibility.
+In fact, my advocacy for it was publicly mocked by inspiring brands like Google, Slack, and LinkedIn – who now, ironically, capitalize on their support of flexibility.